iterative/dvc.org/content/docs/tutorials/get-started/experiment-management.md

                  data/features auc.metric
 ```

+Stage `evaluate.py` reads features from the `features/test.pkl` file and
-`evaluate.py` calculates the model's
+calculates the model's
 [AUC](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5)
 value.
-It reads features from the `features/test.pkl` file and produces a metric
-file, `auc.metric` (a plain text file containing a single numeric value).
+This metric is written to the `auc.metric` file (inn JSON format).
 We use
-the `-M` option in this example to mark the output as a metric, without tracking
+the `-M` option in the command above to mark the file as a metric (instead of a
-it with DVC because we want to version this small file directly with Git.
+regular output) in the stage file.

-> Please, refer to the `dvc metrics` command documentation for more details.
+> Please, refer to `dvc run` and `dvc metrics` documentation for more details.

 Let's save the updates: